UWMadisonUcomm/devblog/_posts/2013-12-03-web-office-hours.markdown

 lede: "Web Office Hours"
 ---

-Come join University Communications' web team on Friday, Dec.
-20, 10-11:30 a.m. for our first ever **Web Office Hours**!
+Come join [University Communications]("http://uc.wisc.edu")' web team on Friday, Dec.
+20, 10-11:30 a.m. at 711 State St, Suite 200, for our first ever **Web Office Hours**!

 ## What are Web Office Hours?